rko281/Grease/README.md

 # Getting Started
 * This repository is primarily used as a submodule by other repositories (Seaside, Iliad...)
-* To use standalone, clone/download to a Grease subdirectory within your Dolphin working directory
+* To use standalone, clone/download to your Dolphin working directory